 City dwellers in Athens and later Rome don’t seem to have respected the nature god and his powers of fertility as much as the countrysiders and Priapus becomes a bit of a joke through the centuries, starting with Xenarchus writing a comedy play called Priapus in the 4th Cetury BC.
 Even iconic poets like Ovid and Chaucer have joked about powerless Priapus!

 However our one from the British Museum collection has been well hung with little bells to create a tintinnabulum.
 These were suspended, like wind chimes or a mobile, above doorways as a good luck charm.
-This one is Roman however, not Greek so Priapus has been combined with Mercury, protector of boundaries, to guard your doorway as it was thought the sound of bells and the image of the penis kept evil spirits at bay.
+This one is Roman however, not Greek so Priapus has been combined with Mercury, protector of boundaries, to guard your doorway.
+It was thought the sound of bells and the image of the penis kept evil spirits at bay.
 Of course, the bigger the better so Priapus finally found his time to shine, fighting off evil.
 Would you like to protect your home from the evil eye by hanging these by your front door?
 What would the neighbours say?!

 Book a Love Hunt at the British Museum, or the Louvre for you next party or team buillding event!